Champion Bumper Predictions, Betting Tips, Odds & Trends (Cheltenham 2023 - DAY 2)

 - Written by David Bet

 The Champion Bumper is a National Hunt flat race run over two miles and 87 yards, open to four to six-year-old horses and run on the old course at the Cheltenham racetrack at Prestbury Park.
-Willie Mullins won last year's Champion Bumper as Facile Vega got the better of Gordon Elliott's American Mike at odds of 15/8.
-This post contains our Champion Bumper race preview with free predictions, tips, betting trends, best odds, free bets and no deposit bonuses on the 2023 Cheltenham Festival.
+The Willie Mullins-trained Jasmin De Vaux was last year's winner at odds of 9/2.
+This post contains our Champion Bumper race preview with free predictions, tips, betting trends, best odds, free bets and no deposit bonuses on the 2025 Cheltenham Festival.

 Top Betting Sites To Bet Our Champion Bumper predictions